 I was definitely not a stud in football, but I finished the entire season without quitting the team.
 I took pride in knowing that I finished something that I committed to doing.

 Even though I got hammered in practice and rode the bench on game day I did not quit.

 But to be transparent I did have a moment in college where I was mentally weak and actually quit a track workout.

 It took years to extinguish the flames of anguish from quitting on that day.
 I had to continuously put myself in unfavorable conditions to rebuild my mind and body.

 And through many years of pushing plates I have gotten dramatically stronger mentally and physically.

 Strength can be defined many ways in training.

 The two basic types of strength are absolute strength and relative strength.

-Absolute strength is defined as the most weight you can lift in an exercise one time.
-Relative strength is defined as how much weight you can lift in relation to your body weight.
+Absolute strength is defined as the most weight you can lift in a specific exercise for one rep. Relative strength is defined as how much weight you can lift in relation to your body weight.

 Your overall body structure, arm length, leg length, and your genetics also have an impact on the exercises you will be naturally strong or weak in.